STS-31

-STS-31 was the 35th mission of the NASA Space Shuttle program.
+STS-31 was the 35th mission of NASA's Space Shuttle program and the tenth flight of the Space Shuttle Discovery.
 The primary purpose of this mission was the deployment of the Hubble Space Telescope (HST) into low Earth orbit.
-The mission used the Space Shuttle Discovery (the tenth mission for this orbiter), which lifted off from Launch Complex 39B on April 24, 1990, from Kennedy Space Center, Florida.
+Discovery lifted off from Launch Complex 39B on April 24, 1990, from Kennedy Space Center, Florida.

 Following the Challenger accident clarification was required on mission numbering.
 As STS-51-L was also designated STS-33, future flights with the previous STS-26 through STS-33 designators would require the R in their documentation to avoid conflicts in tracking data from one mission to another.

 Discovery's crew deployed the Hubble Space Telescope on April 25, 1990, and then spent the rest of the mission tending to various scientific experiments in the Shuttle's payload bay as well as operating a set of IMAX cameras to record the mission.
 Discovery's launch marked the first time since January 1986 that two Space Shuttles had been on the launch pad at the same time – Discovery on 39B and Columbia on 39A.